zencart/documentation/content/user/products/linked_product.md

 ---
 title: Linked Product - what is it?
-description: What are Linked Products in Zen Cart
+description: Showing a product in multiple categories
 category: products
 weight: 10
 ---